General things to look for:

 2. Check that the door opens easily

-Use a damp cloth to wipe around edges of the door and gasket to clean.
+Use a damp cloth to wipe around the edges of the door and a gasket to clean.
 An old toothbrush or other soft, household brushes can help get into tight spaces.
 Then, look under the bottom of the door to check for debris.
 Wipe clean if needed.

 3. Check the condition of the plastic coating on the tines of the dish racks